abigailforeman1/sei-project-2/readme.md

 * https://www.thecocktaildb.com

 ## Deployment:
-This game has been deployed on Heroku and can be found here: https://the-cocktail-club.herokuapp.com/
+This app has been deployed on Heroku and can be found here: https://the-cocktail-club.herokuapp.com/

 ## Getting started:
 Use the clone button to download the game source code.
 From the root directory type 'npm run serve' in the terminal then navigate to localhost:4000 in your browser.